The Village Residents Party, founded in 1992,

 Note: the Village Residents Party serves only the northern portion of Old Westbury, which is located near Post College, New York Institute of Technology and the AHRC.

 At the present time, the VRP has not taken a position on the withdrawal of the Village of Muttontown from the OBPD coverage area or on the reorganization that may result from that move.
 Nevertheless, as a courtesy to the residents, we will make available an archive of documents related to the OBPD.
-Note also that the archived meeting notes from the Village of Brookville Board of Trustees include the monthly report of a police commissioner.
+Note also that the archived meeting notes from the Village of Brookville Board of Trustees include the monthly report of a member of the Board of Police Commissioners.